-Cenovus completed a pilot program using a helicopter and an experimental lightweight drilling rig, referred to as SkyStratTM, to drill stratigraphic test wells.
-The SkyStratTM drilling rig is a new rig that was developed to improve stratigraphic drilling programs in the oil sands.
+Cenovus completed a pilot program using a helicopter and an experimental lightweight drilling rig, referred to as $SkyStrat^{TM}$, to drill stratigraphic test wells.
+The $SkyStrat^{TM}$ drilling rig is a rig that was developed to improve stratigraphic drilling programs in the oil sands.
 Transporting the rig by helicopter allows Cenovus to access remote exploratory drilling locations year-round and eliminates the need for temporary roads, significantly reducing the surface footprint and potentially reducing water use for the drilling operations by over 50 percent.
-In the second and third quarters of 2014, this rig was used to drill 14 stratigraphic wells.
-The Company completed construction on a second SkyStratTM drilling rig in the fourth quarter of 2014.
+The Corporation completed construction on a second SkyStrat[TM] drilling rig in the fourth quarter of 2014.
+A total of seven stratigraphic wells were drilled using SkyStrat[TM] drilling technology in 2015.